Nora Roberts sues Brazilian author, cites ‘multi-plagiarism’

 NEW YORK — Best-selling novelist Nora Roberts is suing a Brazilian writer for copyright infringement, alleging that Cristiane Serruya has committed “multi-plagiarism” on a “rare and scandalous” level.

-In papers filed Wednesday morning in Rio de Janeiro, where Serruya lives, Roberts called her romance books “a literary patchwork, piecing together phrases whose form portrays emotions practically identical to those expressed in the plaintiff’s books.”
-Citing Brazilian law, Roberts is asking for damages at 3,000 times the value of the highest sale price for any Serruya work mentioned in the suit.
+In papers filed Wednesday morning in Rio de Janeiro, where Serruya lives, Roberts called Serruya’s romance books “a literary patchwork, piecing together phrases whose form portrays emotions practically identical to those expressed in the plaintiff’s books.”
+Citing Brazilian law, Roberts is asking for damages at 3,000 times the value of the highest sale price for any Serruya work mentioned in the lawsuit.

 “If you plagiarize, I will come for you,” Roberts told The Associated Press during a recent telephone interview.
 “If you take my work, you will pay for it and I will do my best to see you don’t write again.”

-Roberts added that she would donate any damages from the suit to a literacy program in Brazil.
+Roberts added that she would donate any damages from the lawsuit to a literacy program in Brazil.

+In a telephone interview Wednesday with the AP, Serruya called herself a “fanatic” of Roberts’ work.
+But she denied copying her and said she had not received notification of any lawsuit.
+Serruya added that she often used ghost writers for parts of her books and “could not guarantee that no part was copied” by them.

+“My books are big.
+In a book of 120,000 words it’s difficult to know how many supposedly came from a work of Nora Roberts,” she said.

-Efforts to reach Serruya were not immediately successful.
-Her novels, all apparently self-published, include the series “Shades of Trust,” ‘’Shades of Love” and “Ever More.”
+Serruya’s novels, all apparently self-published, include the series “Shades of Trust,” ‘’Shades of Love” and “Ever More.”
 The court papers cite six Serruya books for including lifted passages: “Royal Love,” ‘’Royal Affair,” ‘’Unbroken Love,” ‘’Hot Winter,” ‘’Forever More” and “From the Baroness’s Diary.”
 The lawsuit alleges Serruya copied passages from Roberts’ ”Unfinished Business,” ‘’River Ends” and “Whiskey Beach,” and includes examples of close similarities between their books.
-Roberts’ suit alleges that Serruya has copied passages from dozens of other authors.
+Roberts’ suit alleges that Serruya has copied passages from dozens of other authors too.

+Lawyer Saulo Daniel Lopez, a specialist in authors’ rights, said a case like this can take 5 to 10 years to be decided in Brazilian courts.
+If plagiarism is proven, Serruya could be forced to pay from the proceeds of her books, Lopez said.

+“The indemnification could be high percentage wise because Roberts, a world renowned writer, could allege having suffered a lot of moral damage,” he said.

-Speaking to the AP, Roberts also criticized Amazon.com for not being more vigilant about the books sold on its site.
-Roberts and authors have complained that Amazon’s Kindle Unlimited e-book subscription program, for which royalties are based on how many pages are read the first time the customer reads them, is an incentive for unscrupulous writers to quickly throw together material from other sources.
+Roberts also criticized Amazon.com for not being more vigilant about the books sold on its site.
+Roberts and other authors have complained that Amazon’s Kindle Unlimited e-book subscription program, for which royalties are based on how many pages are read the first time the customer reads them, is an incentive for unscrupulous writers to quickly throw together material from other sources.

-“Amazon didn’t find any of this,” Roberts said of Serruya’s books, noting that she had been tipped off by readers and fellow writers.
+“Amazon didn’t find any of this,” Roberts said to the AP of Serruya’s books, noting that she had been tipped off by readers and fellow writers.
 “And that strikes me as a problem.”

 As of earlier this week, most of Serruya’s work had been removed from Amazon, although many books remained available on Barnes & Noble.com, Google Play and elsewhere.
 In a recent statement to the AP, Amazon said that it takes “violations of laws and proprietary rights very seriously.”